 I was also an Ernie Pyle Scholar, which means I am in the Honors Journalism Program at IU.
 Through this program, I had 17 friends from move-in day.
 However, I wanted more.
 I immediately dove in to the Indiana Daily Student, where I am currently one of the region editors.
 The IDS is truly the best classroom as I am able to practice what I want to do for the rest of my life--work for a daily newspaper.
 The friendships I have made and and the growth I have experienced as a journalist at the IDS are one of a kind; I can say, without a doubt in my mind, that I wouldn’t be able to have these same experiences at any other school.

-I can’t believe that I am already in my second semester of my sophomore year and college is almost half over.
+I can’t believe how quickly my time at IU is passing.
 While this saddens me to think that my time at IU is rapidly ending, it also excites me for the amazing experiences and opportunities that are ahead of me and how my experience at IU will prepare me to tackle the real world.
 I am so proud to be an Indiana Hoosier.